waiting-for-dev/devise-jwt/README.md

 end
 ```

-If you need to add something to the JWT payload, you can do it defining a `jwt_payload` method in the user model.
+If you need to add something to the JWT payload, you can do it by defining a `jwt_payload` method in the user model.
 It must return a `Hash`.
 For instance:

 ```ruby
 def jwt_payload